Trusted WordPress tutorials, when you need them most.

 Viewing Category and Tags Reports in WordPress

-Simply go to Insights » Reporting page and switch to the Dimensions tab.
+To see the reports, simply go to the Insights » Reports page and switch to the ‘Dimensions’ tab.

-Now that you have started tracking your category and tag pages, you would want to improve them, so that you can get even more traffic to your website.
+Now that you have started tracking your category and tag pages, you may want to improve them to get even more traffic to your website.

 1. Use Excerpts Instead of Full Posts

 By default, WordPress displays full posts on your category and tag archive pages.
-Some WordPress themes provide a solution for that by allowing you to choose between full posts vs summary.
+Some WordPress themes provide a solution for that by allowing you to choose between full posts vs. summaries.

 2. Add Category and Tag Descriptions

-You can now save your changes and visit the category page to see the description in action.
+You can now click the ‘Update’ button to save your changes and visit the category page to see the description in action.

 Repeat the process to add descriptions for all your category and tag pages.